apache/trafficcontrol/traffic_ops/testing/compare/README.md

     under the License.
 -->

-# Traffic Ops Configuration Test
+# Traffic Ops Compare

 Use this tool to compare API output between two instances of Traffic Ops API.
-The test logs in to each instance using the same user/password combination, then processes all given endpoints.
-Any that get different results are reported and written to files in the output directory (default /tmp/gofiles).
+It logs in to each instance using the same user/password combination, then processes all given endpoints.
+Any that get different results are reported and written to files in the output directory (default ./results).

 ## Requirements